+The Range and Doppler Extraction FR accepts as input the timing information from the Ranging Transmission FR of the CCSDS 401 Physical Channel Reception Transmission FR Set and the range and Doppler data from the CCSDS 401 Space Link Carrier Reception FR.
+It provides range and Doppler observables to on or more FRs in the SLS Radiometric Data Production FR stratum.

-The parameters, events, and directives of this functional resource are planned to be registered in the SANA FR Registry (reference [34]) by 1 March 2020.
+The parameters, events, and directives of this functional resource are registered in the SANA FR Registry (reference [34]).

 There are no CCSDS, ECSS, or DSN standards that specify the managed parameters of the resources represented by the Range and Doppler Extraction FR.

 The Range and Doppler Extraction FR extracts the ranging signal that is applied to the forward physical channel by the Ranging Transmission FR.
 Depending on the ranging technology used, the ranging signal takes the form of: